spencertipping/ni/dev/fabric-design.md

 Probably should add errors/variadic behavior to futures so we can easily cover the full range of method behavior.
 Also need to forward `wantarray` in RMIs.

+## Security
+It's a problem to have insecure RMI links, but it's also a problem to expect an RMI peer not to send potentially malicious results.
+It's not the end of th world to have performance degrade into oblivion or run out of heap space, but arbitrary code execution can't be initiated by a peer.

+I think this means we need an asymmetric encoding for RMI channels: outgoing can be evaled, incoming needs to be JSON or another safe format.

+## Interface
+RMI is one method call deep, and happens when you work with a delegated object.
+We can address any named object in the remote, and the wall is around code within object methods.
+Results are future-converted.
+Calls are made from an event loop, which may become unresponsive if we do something expensive.
+Failsafe with `SIGALRM`?
+(Let's jump off that bridge when we get there.
+The RMI parent can always remote-kill it.)